znck/Mastering-Vue/Chapter 3/Handling-User-Intent.md

 ## Validating user input

 The information collected from the users is often required to be in particular formats and to ensure this, we have to validate all user submitted data.
-Vue does not dictate any validation pattern; we can use native form validation API, custom JavaScript validations, server-side validations or a special purpose validation library.
+Vue does not dictate any validation pattern we can use native form validation API, custom JavaScript validations, server-side validations or a special purpose validation library.
 Let's try all these validation patterns.

 ### HTML Form Validation